castai/docs/docs/guides/webhooks.md

 ## Request Template Configuration

 We allow users to fully customize the request sent to external systems, in that way we can support almost any application out there.
-The Request Template is the payload send within the webhook call, the following variables from notifications are avaialable:
+The Request Template is the payload sent within the webhook call, the following variables from notifications are avaialable:

 | Variable                   | Description                                                                                     | Usage                             |
 | -------------------------- | ----------------------------------------------------------------------------------------------- | --------------------------------- |